 Public Libraries are a great resource for families.
 The children’s reading area at the library usually has puzzles and lots of books to read.
 In addition, there are many free activities and story times throughout the year.
 Libraries are also a great place to check out books and rent free movies.
 Below, is a list of some of our local libraries in Wichita and the surrounding area.

-- Wichita Public Library has story times, book clubs, lectures and other free events that vary by location.
+- Wichita Public Library has story times, LEGO CreateSpace events, family movies, book clubs, lectures and other free events that vary by location.

 - Andover Public Library has a Children’s Story Time, monthly LEGO Club, and Family Movie night among other activities.

-- Derby Public Library has a variety of youth and family programs throughout the year.
+- Derby Public Library has a variety of youth and family programs throughout the year including preschool story times on at 10 a.m. on Tuesdays and Thursdays.

-- Haysville Community Library has many activities for kids and families throughout the year, including story time, board game events, and Monday Evening Movie night.
+- Haysville Community Library has many activities for kids and families throughout the year, including story time on Tuesdays and Thursdays at 10:30 a.m., a monthly LEGO Club event, board game events, and Monday Evening Movie nights (See website for exact dates).

 - McDonald’s Indoor PlayPlace: Take the kids for an ice cream treat or for lunch.
 Either way, you can enjoy the free Wi-Fi while the kids enjoy the indoor PlayPlace.
 The McDonald’s locations on Seneca & Douglas, Hydraulic & I-135, West Kellogg & Maple St., K-96 & N. Rock Rd., Webb Rd. & Harry St., and the Park City location on 61st St. & I-135 all have indoor PlayPlaces.

-- Chick-fil-A Playgrounds: Locations at 21st & Maize and Central & Rock Rd. have indoor playgrounds.
+- Chick-fil-A Playgrounds: Locations at 21st & Maize, Maple & Ridge, and Central & Rock Rd. have indoor playgrounds.
 Enjoy some drinks or a full meal and let the kids play to their heart’s content.

 - Burger King Playland: Eat lunch out and let the kids play at the Burger King Playland locations at 21st & Woodlawn, and Kellogg & Greenwich Rd.